rglaue/xinetd_bash_http_service/README.md

 own as opposed to an xinetd application.
 However, if your needs are light, and you want HTTP REST-like capabilities, perhaps this meets your needs.

+##### Version 0.3 with support for HA Proxy HTTP header
+Version 0.3 was updated to parse HA Proxy's `X-Haproxy-Server-State` HTTP header when HAProxy uses the configuration `option httpchk` with `http-check send-state`.
+By default, this xinetd script can send results back to HA Proxy with both `option tcp-check` and `option httpchk` without differing configuration.
+See **HA Proxy Use** below.

 ## Using for your purposes